AcademySoftwareFoundation/openexr/website/SceneLinear.rst

-The `Academy Color Encoding System (ACES) <https://acescentral.com/>`_ defines standard workflows to convert from raw camera images to scene-linear images, and a standard tone mapping system to convert to display referred images.
+The `Academy Color Encoding System (ACES) <https://acescentral.com/>`_ defines standard workflows to convert from raw camera images to scene-linear images, and a standard tone mapping system to convert to display-referred images.
 OpenColorIO configs are available which implement the necessary conversions.
 ACES image files (specified by SMPTE ST2065-4) are scene-linear OpenEXR images.